Wjchou2/Portfolio/README.md

 ## My Portfolio

-Made with react.js, and has a collection of my projectss!
+Made with react.js, a collection of my projects!